Shr3yash/Modality-Aware-KV-Tiering-for-Multimodal-RAG/README.md

 GPU requirement: H200 GPU, 140GB

-pipeline:
+**pipeline:**
-→ datasetName_dataset.py: organize the data from dataset (file) to map or list for code → retriever.py: compare the query with corpus and retrieve the top-k → prune.py: simple pruning applied
+- datasetName_dataset.py: organize the data from dataset (file) to map or list for code
+- retriever.py: compare the query with corpus and retrieve the top-k
+- prune.py: simple pruning applied
-→ prompt_builder.py: build a prompt with instructions.
+- prompt_builder.py: build a prompt with instructions.
-→ query_pipeline.py: enter the rendered prompt into the MLLM and generate output.
+- query_pipeline.py: enter the rendered prompt into the MLLM and generate output.
-→ eval_baseline.py: take the output from query pipeline and evaluate → output in output folder
+- eval_baseline.py: take the output from query pipeline and evaluate
+- output in output folder

 Before starting, install conda.
 Then
 ```